NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 position and orientation.
 The latter can be corrected using bundle adjustment, ideally used with ground control points (:numref:`bundle_adjust`).
-Alternatively, the ``pc_align`` tool discussed in :numref:`pc-align-example` can be correctedused to align the terrain obtained from ASP to an accurate set of ground measurements.
+Alternatively, the ``pc_align`` tool discussed in :numref:`pc-align-example` can be used to align the terrain obtained from ASP to an accurate set of ground measurements.

 In the next two sections we will show how to process unmodified and